-In some cases, foreign mother's of these Indonesian children have been asked to provide proof of their husband's permission to take the children out of the country, if he is not traveling with them.
+In some cases, foreign mothers of these Indonesian children have been asked to provide proof of their husband's permission to take the children out of the country, if he is not traveling with them.
 This problem seems to arise when the last name of the foreign mother and the Indonesian children are different.
-If you are worried about being asked, be sure to carry a letter from your husband and show it to the immigration officials whiny depart Indonesia.
+If you are worried about being asked, be sure to carry a letter from your husband and show it to the immigration officials when departing Indonesia.

 Education Concerns for Children